 The author describes It’s Not Always Depression as a science-based yet jargon-free, reader-friendly work, directed at lay readers and therapists alike.
 Using the AEDP (Accelerated Experiential Dynamic Psychotherapy) model pioneered by Diana Fosha, who also wrote the book’s forward, and the Change Triangle, the book interweaves the author’s personal story with stories from the many clients she has helped over the years.
 Each section concludes with exercises the reader can try at home…and having talked with her myself, I think she means it when she says “exercise!”
 Remember, we already live too much inside our heads…

 While It’s Not Always Depression does not target the attachment and therapeutic parenting communities in particular, it does address the deep and lasting impact of childhood trauma in people’s lives.
-Perhaps the biggest significance for our particular community will be the tools it offers parents.
-Trust me when I say the author totally gets how hard parenting can be and that those difficulties are multiplied a thousand times over when dealing with a child who has suffered trauma and attachment wounds.
-This book proposes safe ways for parents not only to vent their feelings, but truly to work through them.
-Maybe we will even find ways to alleviate the sadness, anger, guilt, and shame that so many of us often feel.
-And if we can re-connect with ourselves, we’ll be better equipped to connect with our kids.
+Perhaps the biggest significance for our particular community will be the tools it offers parents and children.
+This book proposes safe ways to vent feelings, but truly to work through them.
+If we can re-connect with ourselves, we’ll be better equipped to connect with each other.
 Isn’t that the goal?

 It’s Not Depression goes on sale today.
 Find it at Random House, Powell’s, Amazon, Barnes and Noble, or your bookseller of choice.
 I know I’m putting it at the top of my TBR pile, and when I’m done, I’ll be back to share more.
 Happy reading!